gowthaman25/Image-Classification-using-CNN/README.md

 PIL
 ```
 ### Specify the train and test directory’s path.
+Here, training set with 497 images and testing set with 150 images are taken.
 ### Creating the Model
 To create this model, here used Keras's sequential model.
 First, ‘empty’ sequential model is called.
 Then, the first layer is a convolutional layer with a depth of 32 and a filter size of 3x3.
 The activation is ‘relu’ (remain the same for all layers except the last one).